drobilla/SimpleSignal/README.md

 the original source code, as well as performance measurements compared to other signalling systems.

 The original author, Tim Janik, licensed the source code to the public domain [CC0 1.0 Universal (CC0 1.0)](http://creativecommons.org/publicdomain/zero/1.0/).
+This fork, by David Robillard, is released under the same terms.
 ## Declare a signal
 This example declares a signal 'sig' that takes three arguments and returns a char.
 ```c++